Ethel Smyth: Personal life

 In recognition of her work as a composer and writer, Smyth was made a Dame Commander of the Order of the British Empire (DBE) in 1922, becoming the first female composer to be awarded a damehood.
-Smyth received honorary doctorates in music from the Universities of Durham and Oxford.
+Smyth received honorary doctorates in music from the universities of Durham and Oxford.
 She died in Woking in 1944 at the age of 86.

-She met Willie Wilde, the brother of Oscar Wilde, during a trip to Ireland.
-They became engaged on the railway journey from Holyhead to Euston, but she broke it off within three weeks.